frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 Now you can run `rake db:migrate`

 Earlier when you ran the two commands to install Devise into your rails application you created several files.
 One of those files was `config/initializers/devise.rb`.
-Head there so you can declare the authentication provider you’re using (Facebook) and declare your Facebook “APP_ID” and “APP_SECRET.”
+Head there so you can declare the authentication provider you’re using (Facebook) and declare your Facebook `APP_ID` and `APP_SECRET`.
+Include in `config/initializers/devise.rb`:

-Include in config/initializers/devise.rb:
+{% highlight ruby linenos %}
 config.omniauth :facebook, "APP_ID", "APP_SECRET"
+{% endhighlight %}

-To get an ‘APP_ID’ and ‘APP_SECRET’  you’ll have to create an app at the Facebook Developers website https://developers.facebook.com/.
+To get an `APP_ID` and `APP_SECRET`  you’ll have to create an app at the Facebook Developers website https://developers.facebook.com/.
 If this is your first time creating a Facebook app then follow this guide: https://developers.facebook.com/docs/apps/register

 In order for Devise to be aware that Omniauth exists in your application you’ll need to declare it.
 Go to your user model and input the following code:

+{% highlight ruby linenos %}
 devise :omniauthable, :omniauth providers => [:facebook]
+{% endhighlight %}

 This code will create the following routes or url methods:

 user_omniauth_authorize_path(proivider)
 user_omniauth_callback_path(proivider)

 To activate the user_omniauth_authrorize_path you’ll need to display a link in your application.
 In the view where you would like your user to have the option to sign in through Facebook, input the following link:

+{% highlight ruby linenos %}
 <%= link_to “Sign in with Facebook”, user_omniauth_authorize_path(:facebook) %>
+{% endhighlight %}

 Although you won’t be explicitly calling the user_omniauth_callback_path, it’s essential to have in your app.
 After a user signs in through Facebook they are redirected to this url where you’ll have access to their data.
-To declare this callback url you’ll have to update your ‘config/routes.rb file:
+To declare this callback url you’ll have to update your `config/routes.rb` file:

+{% highlight ruby linenos %}
 devise_for :users, :controllers => { :omniauth_callbacks => “users/omniauth_callbacks” }
+{% endhighlight %}

 We’ve specified our url methods that we’ll need to use for our Facebook authentication so now we’ll need to create a controller.
-Label the controller file “app/controllers/users/omniauth_callbacks_controller.rb” and set up the file like so:
+Label the controller file `app/controllers/users/omniauth_callbacks_controller.rb` and set up the file like so:

-Copy users omniauth section
+{% highlight ruby linenos %}
+class Users::OmniauthCallbacksController < Devise::OmniauthCallbacksController
+  def facebook
+    @user = User.from_omniauth(request.env["omniauth.auth"])

+    @user.save if !@user
+    sign_in_and_redirect @user, :event => :authentication
+    set_flash_message(:notice, :success, :kind => "Facebook") if is_navigational_format?
+  end

+  def failure
+    redirect_to root_path
+  end
+end
+{% endhighlight %}

-On line 4 inside the ‘facebook’ method you’ll notice we’re calling the ‘from_omniauth’ method on the User class.
-To utilize this method we’ll have to define it, so head over to app/models/user.rb and update your file with the following code:
+On line 4 inside the `facebook` method you’ll notice we’re calling a method `from_omniauth` on the User class.
+To utilize this method we’ll have to define it, so head over to `app/models/user.rb` and update your file with the following code:

-From omniauth method
+{% highlight ruby linenos %}
+def self.from_omniauth(auth)
+  where(provider: auth.provider, uid: auth.uid).first_or_create do |user|
+   user.uid = user.uid
+   user.name = auth.info.name
+   user.password = Devise.friendly_token[0,20]
+  end
+end
+{% endhighlight %}

 Inside this method we can extract data that is returned to us from Facebook and initialize a new User.
-The argument of this method (auth) is assigned:
+Auth, the argument of this method, contains the following data is assigned:

 {"provider"=>"facebook",
  "uid"=>"10207528486042900",